-Companies perform a lot of checks and balances in reducing a risk.
+Companies perform a lot of checks and balances in reducing risk.
 However, such a risk reduction practice may expose the Company to residual risk in the process itself.
-Consider a production and manufacturing company which has the list of procedures to be performed in the manufacturing line which checks the risks involved at each stage of the process.
-However, human or manual errors expose the Company to such risk which may not be mitigated easily.
+Consider a production and manufacturing company that has the list of procedures to be performed in the manufacturing line, which checks the risks involved at each stage of the process.
+However, human or manual errors expose the Company to such risk, which may not be mitigated easily.

 #3 – Risk Transfer

 Most of the Companies and individuals buy insurance plans from insurance Companies to transfer any kinds of risks to the third party.
-While buying an insurance plan is the basic tool to mitigate all types of risks but it too has some amount of residual risks.
-Suppose a Company buys an insurance scheme on fire-related disaster.
-However, the Insurance Company refuses to pay damage or the insurance Company goes bankrupt due to the high number of claims for other reasons.
+While buying an insurance plan is the basic tool to mitigate all types of risks, but it too has some amount of residual risks.
+Suppose a Company buys an insurance scheme on a fire-related disaster.
+However, the Insurance Company refuses to pay the damage, or the insurance company goes bankrupt due to the high number of claims for other reasons.
 Thus, risk transfer did not work as was expected while buying the insurance plan.

 #4 – Risk Acceptance

 After taking all the necessary steps as mentioned above, the investor may be bound to accept a certain amount of risk.
 This is called risk acceptance, where the investor may neither be able to identify the risk nor can mitigate or transfer the risk but will have to accept it.
 Also, he will have to pay or incur losses if the risk materializes into losses.
 Such a risk acceptance is generally in the case of residual risks, or we can say that the risk which is accepted by the investor after taking all the necessary steps is the residual risk.